liip/LiipTranslationBundle/README.md

 ### Symfony compatibility

 This bundle work on any symfony version: from 2.0 to 2.4.
-Unit and functionnals tests have been written to ensure this compatibilty.
+Unit and functionnal tests have been written to ensure this compatibilty.

 Functionalities